On Sunday, May 21, we celebrated our graduation Launch Class of 2023. We spent the evening with our 9 graduates, our

 Our Open Events are available to any Chester child who is the appropriate age for that event and any West Chester area high school student who would like to volunteer.
 These events are meant to expose both sets of students to the Foundation and to give them a chance to decide if they would like to become more involved.
 No further commitment is required besides just attending that one event.

-This program represents the next level of commitment.
-This program pairs one Chester 5th or 6th grader with one Henderson High School student for a full year of mentoring/friendship.
+This program represents the next level of commitment matching up 100 Chester 4th, 5th, and 6th graders with 100 Henderson High School students for a full year of mentoring/friendship.
 The events are scheduled once per month throughout the school year and the children are committed to attending the events together.
-This program is not a tutoring or educational program.
-It is strictly designed for fellowship and to provide safe and consistent friendship between the Chester elementary school student (the “Brave”) and the Henderson High School student (the “Guide”).
-They grow close in the first year and have the opportunity to continue in the program together for a second year.
+This program is strictly designed for fellowship and to provide a safe and consistent friendship between the Chester elementary school student (the “Brave”) and the Henderson High School student (the “Guide”) developing trust and understanding between the racially and economically diverse group of students.

 He was birthed into his new life in Heaven having fully lived each day that His Father ordained for him on this earth.
 Andrew loved Jesus and enjoyed studying His Word.
 He was familiar with the Bible’s description of Heaven “and now knows fully what before he only knew in part.”
 In the spring, before he died, he expressed to his mom that if he was asked to deny his Lord to save his life, or if by confessing his Lord he would have to lose his life, he would choose to die for Christ.
 Andrew did not die a martyr but that conversation assures his family he is in Heaven with His Savior.